Spending a Few Sipping Good Days at Munnar’s Tea Country

 July 08, 2015

 Years ago I remember dropping my jaw in wonder when I saw the rice terraces of Banaue for the first time.
 A seemingly endless expanse of rice paddies formed like stairways lay out before me.
 Since then, I've seen similar ones like in Sapa in Northern Vietnam and smaller farm terraces in other provinces.
 Each opportunity, I find myself achieving a feeling of calm while engrossing the entire visual banquet it brings.
 Last February, a wonderful opportunity presented itself when I was invited to be a part of the launch of PHILTOA's (Philippine Tour Operator's Association) new travel program called Cordillera Heritage Caravan.
-In a span of five days, we visited the UNESCO World Heritage Sites of Banaue, Kiangan and Bangaan clusters of rice terraces.
+In a span of five days, we visited the UNESCO World Heritage Sites of Banaue, Kiangan, Mayoyao and Bangaan clusters of rice terraces.

 Howrah 8:00 Night Train to Varanasi